Battle of Xiakou

-The Battle of Xiakou was a battle fought between the warlords Sun Quan and Liu Biao in 203 in the late Eastern Han dynasty.
+The Battle of Xiakou was fought between the warlords Sun Quan and Liu Biao in 203 in the late Eastern Han dynasty.
 Sun Quan's forces attempted to conquer Jiangxia Commandery (present-day Xinzhou District, Wuhan, Hubei), which was defended by Liu Biao's general, Huang Zu.
 The battle was inconclusive as Sun Quan's forces were unable to capture Jiangxia even when Huang Zu retreated.
 The battle is not to be confused with the Battle of Jiangxia that took place five years later, which concluded with victory for Sun Quan over Huang Zu.

 Background

 In 200, Sun Quan inherited the territories in Jiangdong conquered by his older brother, Sun Ce, between 194 and 199.
 He was confirmed by the Han government's de facto leader, Cao Cao, as a legitimate lord of the Jiangdong lands, and was appointed by the Han government as Grand Administrator of Kuaiji.

 Two years later, Sun Quan suppressed a rebellion by Li Shu and merged Li's 30,000 troops into his own army.
 By 203, Sun Quan had achieved a stable control over his territories in Jiangdong, so he set into motion a strategy proposed by his advisor, Lu Su.
 According to the plan, Sun Quan would take Jing Province (covering present-day Hubei and Hunan), governed by Liu Biao, and take control of all the lands in southern China, then use the Yangtze River as a natural barrier to defend against invading forces from the north.
 The first obstacle on Sun Quan's path to dominating Jing Province was Jiangxia Commandery, which served as the eastern gateway to Jing Province along the Yangtze.
 In addition, Sun Quan had a personal stake in the campaign on Jiangxia because Huang Zu, Liu Biao's appointed Administrator of Jiangxia, was responsible for causing the death of his father, Sun Jian, at the Battle of Xiangyang, 12 years ago.